 - Techniques of brand reach using digital and social media for your media campaigns

 - Framing and re-framing messages to position your brand effectively

-The Professional Development Diploma is approved and recognised by the: Continuing Professional Development (CPD): www.cpduk.co.uk
+LSPR Professional Development Diploma.
+The Diploma is recognised by the: Continuing Professional Development (CPD) Certification Service: www.cpduk.co.uk

-The final Diploma award will be based on the following:
+The final Diploma will be awarded on the following:

 - Critical Thinking Exercises set and completed during the training - a series of practical exercises are set for each session for the delegates to work on during their training.
 This is an effective way to try out what you have been learning and gain insight and feedback, as you progress with each session during the course.

 To meet your team’s specific needs, this course is also offered as a bespoke exclusive programme.
 It is also offered on a one-to-one tailored basis.
 Delivery options are either in-house, or at the LSPR premises in Kensington.
 Please contact LSPR for a proposal.

 *One-to-one and small groups training sessions: duration may be subject to minor time alterations